 Note: After this version of VeraCrypt was released, a new version of an operating system may have been released, verified to be fully compatible with VeraCrypt and added to the list of supported systems.
-Therefore, if this is the latest stable version of VeraCrypt, you should check the online version of this chapter at https://veracrypt.codeplex.com/wikipage?title=Supported%20Operating%20Systems.
+Therefore, if this is the latest stable version of VeraCrypt, you should check the online version of this chapter at https://veracrypt.codeplex.com/wikipage?title=Supported %20Operating%20Systems.

-This version of VeraCrypt supports the following operating systems:
+VeraCrypt currently supports the following operating systems: